-a) A holder of an aerodrome certificate issued in accordance with this Rule Part must notify PACA as soon as practicable of any aviation occurrence on or related to the aerodrome, including if the certificate holder is involved in the aviation occurrence, and the occurrence is an incident, accident or is a new hazard to the safety of an aircraft operations.
-A new hazard is one not, at the time of the occurrence, in the aerodrome operator's risk register.

-b) The notification of an occurrence must be conveyed by a means acceptable to PACA.
-The information should be delivered as soon as possible within 24hours and contain, where ascertainable, information in accordance with the following:

-- 1) Date and time of the occurrence:

-- 2) Brief description of events:

-- 3) Name of the aerodrome:

-- 4) Description and the location of the reported defect or obstruction:

-- 5) Name, organisation, and contact details of the person notifying the occurrence.
+- a) A holder of an aerodrome certificate issued in accordance with this CAR shall notify CAA immediate of any aviation occurrence on or related to the aerodrome, including if the certificate holder is involved in the aviation occurrence, and the occurrence is an incident, accident or is a new hazard to the safety of an aircraft operations. - b) The notification of an occurrence shall be conveyed by a means acceptable to CAA.
+The information shall be delivered as soon as possible within 24 hours and contain, where ascertainable, information in accordance with the following: - 1) Date and time of the occurrence: - 2) Brief description of events: - 3) Name of the aerodrome: - 4) Description and the location of the reported defect or obstruction: - 5) Name, organisation, and contact details of the person notifying the occurrence.

-11.18.1Details of occurrence
+11.18.1 Details of occurrence

-Notwithstanding the notification of a serious occurrence or an immediate hazard to the safety of an aircraft operation under 11.8, the following certificate holder must provide PACA with the applicable details of the occurrence on the form appropriate to the occurrence, namely: air traffic occurrence report, bird strike report, or hazard/occurrence/incident/accident report form from the operator's safety management system.
+Notwithstanding the notification of a serious occurrence or an immediate hazard to the safety of an aircraft operation, the following certificate holder must provide CAA with the applicable details of the occurrence on the form appropriate to the occurrence, namely: air traffic occurrence report, bird strike report, or hazard/occurrence/incident/accident report form from the operator's safety management system.

-11.18.2Investigation and reporting
+11.18.2 Investigation and reporting

-A holder of a certificate referred to in 11.8(a) who is required to provide details of an occurrence to PACA under 11.8.1 must, unless otherwise notified by PACA
+A holder of a certificate is required to provide details of an occurrence to CAA under, unless otherwise notified by CAA

-- 1) Conduct an investigation to identify the facts relating to its involvement in the occurrence and establish, so far as those facts allow, the cause or causes of the occurrence; and - 2) On completion of the investigation, submit a report of the investigation to the PACA no later than 30 days after the occurrence.
+- 1) Conduct an investigation to identify the facts relating to its involvement in the occurrence and establish, so far as those facts allow, the cause or causes of the occurrence; and - 2) On completion of the investigation, submit a report of the investigation to the CAA no later than 30 days after the occurrence.